andy-lawless/scalaNetCal/README.md

 # SubnetCalculator

 A Scala-based tool to calculate usable IP addresses from a CIDR subnet mask.
-Built as demo project for learning scala operation and syntaz
+Built as demo project for learning scala operations and syntax

 ## Features
 - Calculates usable IPs from a CIDR value (e.g., /24 → 254 IPs).